-In terms of attainment, the percentage of students achieving a pass in both Maths and English at both levels 4+ and 5+ exceeding the local and national averages significantly.
-The school achieved the highest basics scores in the Local Authority.
+In terms of attainment, the percentage of students achieving a pass in both Maths and English at level 4+ exceeded the local and national averages.
+The percentage of students achieving a level 5 pass in English was significantly higher than the national average, however in Maths, it was below.